-Everyone wants lower auto insurance rates, and for a good reason – there’s a lot of money involved in car ownership, and attempting to cut down on your losses is only natural.
+Everyone wants cheap auto insurance rates, and for a good reason – there’s a lot of money involved in car ownership, and attempting to cut down on your losses is only natural.
 But when it comes to insurance, it doesn’t pay to be cheap.
 The protection you give up for the sake of smaller premiums can translate into thousands of dollars of out-of-pocket expenses down the line.
-It’s best to be strategic about your insurance, and the first step toward lowering your costs is understanding what goes into them.
-Keep reading to determine how auto insurance rates are calculated and what you can do to reduce them without missing out on essential coverage.
+It’s best to be strategic about your auto insurance, and the first step toward lowering your costs is understanding what goes into them.
+Keep reading to determine how auto insurance rates are calculated and what you can do to get smaller rates without missing out on essential coverage.

-An insurance premium is a payment you make to your carrier in order to be issued an insurance policy.
+An insurance premium is a payment you make to your carrier in order to be issued auto insurance in Franklin, TN.
 Auto insurance premiums are normally paid monthly, semi-annually, or annually.
 Numerous factors influence these costs.
 While many, such as inflation or regulatory changes, are beyond your control, others, such as your driving record and the type of car you own, concern you directly and can be easily adjusted.

 1. Your Age and Gender